mff-uk/dataspecer/content/en/docs/projects/api.md

 {{% tutorial-image "images/projects/api/image6.png" %}}
 *Pic 3.1.3 -- Step 3: newly created OpenAPI specification package/model*

-## 3.2 Creation and Management on APIs -- Working Mechanisms
+## 3.2 Creation and Management of APIs -- Working Mechanisms

 Now that the navigation to the extension as well as its initial input is already considered, the actual program may be discussed.
-Once the user navigates to the extension, he/she is presented with an empty form initially.
+Once the user navigates to the extension, initially he/she is presented with an empty form.
 The user has to fill in following information: API title, description, version and base URL.
 Next section of the form is dedicated to the data structures and operations/methods operating on them.
 In order to fill in the information about the data structures the user has